 The Project consists of an approximately 2.5 mile non-motorized bike and pedestrian trail at Point Molate.
 The trail is comprised of Segment A and B and would be constructed in a previously disturbed area that coincides or is adjacent to the old Richmond Belt Railway corridor.
 Segment A would be constructed within a surface easement granted by Chevron to EBRPD for construction, operation, and maintenance of the trail.
 The trail is anticipated to be 10 feet wide.
 Construction of the trail is expected to occur in stages from May through October in 2020.

-Download: Appendix A - DRAFT MMRP Version 03
+Download: Appendix A - Revised MMRP

 Download: Appendix B - Site Photographs